 Day centres or day care centres in Ireland provide a range of social and rehabilitative services for older people and people with disabilities.

-Day centres include centres that provide day activation, such as recreational, sport and leisure facilities, and specialised clinic facilities that provide a combination of medical and rehabilitation services.
+Day centres include centres that provide day activation, such as recreational and leisure facilities, and specialised clinic facilities that provide a combination of medical and rehabilitation services.
 Availability of services varies in different areas.
-Some day centres are provided on a variable basis throughout the country, some being provided directly by the Health Service Executive (HSE) and some are provided by other organisations on behalf of the HSE.
+Some day centres are provided directly by the Health Service Executive (HSE) and some are provided by other organisations on behalf of the HSE.

-Day centres providing medical care are less widely available.
-Access to day centres is by referral and the eligibility conditions vary from area to area with means tests applying in some cases.
+Access to day centres is by referral and the eligibility conditions vary from area to area.

 There are no clear-cut rules about day centres.
 In practice, day centres have evolved as an alternative to hospital or other residential care for older people and people with disabilities.